hypherionmc/fdd-docs/initial-setup.md

 &nbsp;

 ### Part 3 - Bot Permissions and Inviting the bot
+!!!danger DO NOT SKIP THE STEP BELOW
+If you do, your bot will fail to start!
+!!!

 &nbsp;
 On the same page where you found the Bot Token, scroll down until you see `Privileged Gateway Intents`.
 Enable all 3 of them
 ![Bot Intent Screen](https://cdn.firstdarkdev.xyz/docs/sdlink/bot/bot-7.png)